 Nerve root block injection procedure – How is it performed?

-“It is a small procedure which is carried out in the minor operation theater and takes only about 10-15 minutes,” Dr. Dalwani said.
+“It is a short duration procedure which is carried out in the minor operation theater,” Dr. Vikas said.

 The patient can usually have light meals prior to the procedure.

-“On the day of the procedure, the patient lies on their back.
+“On the day of the procedure, the patient lies on the belly.
 The area, where the needle needs to be injected, is secured with sterile drapes.
 The skin is anesthetized with the help of a local anesthetic.
 Using fluoroscopic guidance, a needle is advanced towards the exact location.
-A mixture of local anesthetic and steroid is then injected into the area through the needle,” Dr. Dalwani explained.
+A mixture of local anesthetic and steroid is then injected into the area through the needle,” Dr. Vikas explained.

 “Is a nerve root block painful?” was the next question Hemant asked as he became anxious when he heard how the procedure will be carried out.